Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 ## Python Readout
-Another good option to get the data programmatically is python.
+Another good option to get the data programmatically is Python.
 A popular library exists for SMBus, which is based on the I2C protocol.
 It provides also the low level methods required here.
 On my Ubuntu 20.04 based Armbian it can be simply installed through `apt`:
 ```
 orangepipc2:~:# apt search smbus
 ...